Some musings on the origins of jewellery

 The human urge to make and acquire jewellery is a complex and deeply rooted phenomenon which has been with human kind since earliest times.
 Evidence of body adornment exists amongst the earliest signs of human civilisation.

-In the beginning jewellery performed a symbolic function.
-In the form of amulets it offered protection, in the form of crowns sceptres, orbs and such like it signified power, religious jewellery in the form of goblets, candelabra and rings lent symbolism to ritualistic activities, and crosses and other symbols represented personal affiliations.
-However jewellery was also used for personal symbolism too, the matrimonial ring, and the enhancement of female beauty.
-Latterly male jewellery also emerged in the form of functional objects signet rings, watch chains, tie-pins and cufflinks, and medallions for the more brazen!
+Early jewellery performed a symbolic function.
+In the form of amulets it offered protection, in the form of crowns sceptres, orbs and such like it signified power, religious jewellery in the form of goblets, candelabra and rings lent symbolism to ritualistic activities, and crosses and other symbols represented personal belief and affiliation.
+However jewellery was also used for personal symbolism too, the matrimonial ring, and for the enhancement of female beauty.
+Latterly male jewellery also emerged in the form of functional objects such as signet rings, watch chains, tie-pins and cuff-links, and medallions for the more brazen!

 It is hard to say whether the scarce materials often used in jewellery were considered valuable because of their beauty and suitability for jewellery, or whether the symbolism of the jewellery was enhanced by the value of the scarce and therefore already costly materials.
 Perhaps both are true and each reinforces the other.
 Whichever is true, jewellery was always valuable, and the materials used mostly expensive.